belleolw/ace-learning-ai/README.md

-# Ace Tuition AI Dashboard
+# Ace Learning AI Dashboard

-Ace Tuition AI is a prototype **AI-powered adaptive learning dashboard** designed for tuition centres.
+Ace Learning AI is a prototype **AI-powered adaptive learning dashboard** designed for tuition centres.
 The system demonstrates how **learning analytics and machine learning** can help students, parents, and teachers monitor academic performance, detect weak topics early, and plan targeted interventions.

 This project was built as part of the **IS215 Digital Business & Technology Transformation** module.